 You’ve decided on a glass barn-door.
 You know where to put it, you got the hardware, but what about that door?
-You’ve decided on glass for its many pro’s; Glass is anti-bacterial, durable in high traffic areas, resistant to scratches, UV protectant.
+You’ve decided on glass for its many pro’s; Glass is anti-bacterial, durable in high traffic areas, resistant to scratches, and includes UV protection.
 The list goes on.

 Also called frosted glass barn doors, etched glass is a very common way to go.
 Its cost efficient, adds privacy and there are loads of options beyond a simple full etched glass panel.
 Frosted gradients, patterns, and text are options you have while choosing this services.
 You also have control over opacity ranging from almost transparent, a little bit of haze, to fully opaque.

 One thing to keep in mind is that the etched side of the glass will absorb oils from finger prints, stains easily because foreign substances get lodged in the etched pores of the glass.
 So we suggest that if people will have access to both sides of the glass, go with an acid etched panel or a frosted laminate.